essemmeppi/DS-portfolio/README.md

 # Data Science Projects

 ## Understanding Public Acceptability Through Multi-Channel Analysis
 Developed in partnership with the [OECD](https://www.oecd.org), the project aimed to assess public acceptability of policy reforms using online data.
-Our main data source was media articles -- X/Twitter would have been much better, but access to users' data was cut off a few weeks before the project started.
+Unfortunately, access to X/Twitter users' data was cut off a few weeks before the project started, hence we decided to rely on news media articles as our main data source.
 We also used parliamentary speeches to characterise the difference between how the media and politicians discussed the reform.
 We worked retrospectively on the case study of the [2023 French pension reform](https://en.wikipedia.org/wiki/2023_French_pension_reform_law).

 To assess public acceptability, we used an OECD framework that identifies four main dimensions of public acceptability: economic, fairness, risk and time, and process.
 We operationalised this by having subject matter experts create four lists of keywords for the dimensions, which helped us navigate the textual data (and the corresponding embedding space).